abhishk0403/ds_salary_pred/README.md

 - Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark
 - Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model

-# Code and Resources Used
+# Code Used
 Python Version: 3.9.13
 Packages: pandas, numpy, sklearn, matplotlib, seaborn

 # Data Cleaning